WELCOME TO

 Robin loves her honey! .

 Bob Abrams and Janet Stoner.
-Shelby, North Carolina
+Moss Lake, North Carolina

-The newest members of the Stoner Honey collective are Bob Abrams and Janet Stoner.
-They started their first hive at their new home in Shelby, North Carolina on April 30, 2021.
+Bob Abrams and Janet Stoner started a hive at their new home in Moss Lake, North Carolina on April 30, 2021.

 Bob enjoyed Stoner Honey so much, he ended up marrying one..Ben's sister, Janet!
 Bob and Janet also had a hive when they lived in Columbus, until he returned to school to get his MBA.
-Now retired and living in North Carolina, Bob is getting back into his old hobby of Beekeeping and producing "Stoner Honey!
+Now retired and living in North Carolina, Bob returned to beekeeping and producing "Stoner Honey!

 Bob with a new beehive.